botletics/SIM7000-LTE-Shield/README.md

 - FTP functions on SIM7000G firmware version 1529B01SIM7000G
 - Hologram SIM card works great on both the AT&T and Verizon CAT-M1 networks in the USA!
 - HTTP and HTTPS via 3G with SIM5320
-- MQTT working with SIM7000 and SIM808
+- MQTT working with SIM7000 and SIM808 using TCP commands
 - HTTP functions on SIM808 and other 2G modules
 - Network time works
 - Ultra low-power power down mode (~7.4uA)